How to Perform a Disciplined Sell-Side M&A Process to Maximize Results

 STEP 1: Preparation to Solicitation

 Industry-standard deliverables, such as a confidential information memorandum (CIM) and audited financial statements, are used in this phase to market the business to potential buyers.
+This phase is vital because any delays while in market can impact the outcome of a transaction.

-STEP 2: Solicitation to Indication of Interest (IOI)
+STEP 2: Solicitation to IOI

 STEP 3: IOI to LOI